Creating a Career Development Plan: Tips and Strategies

 How to Make Your Career Development Plan

-A career development plan involves assessing current strengths and weaknesses of skillsets then implementing active steps to professional growth.
+A career development plan is about evaluating your strengths and weaknesses of skillsets then implementing active steps to professional growth.

-The first step to create your career development plan is to evaluate your current competencies, skillsets strengths, weaknesses, and areas for improvement.
+The first step to create your career development plan is to review your abilities, capabilities as well as areas for improvement.

 Consider these questions:

-Being honest in answering these questions can provide invaluable insights into the areas you should focus on within your role in order to progress upwardly with ease.
+Being honest in answering these questions can provide valuable insight into what you must focus on within your work role to advance in a smooth manner.

 Set Out Your Long-Term Goals

-Identify the long-term objectives of your chosen profession precisely.
-Setting clear goals for the long term helps you stay focused on the goals you wish to accomplish in the coming years.
+Identify the long-term objectives of your chosen field of work precisely.
+Setting clear goals for the long term helps you stay focused on what you would like to achieve in the next few years.

 Answer these three questions to yourself: